 Also, customization of HTTP headers may help you to crawl protected websites, visit the site logged in as a specific user, and test it in various situations.

 You can use Netpeak Spider to create an XML sitemap, image XML sitemap, HTML sitemap, and the TXT one.
 Therefore, you can configure the last modified date, change frequency, priority URL parameters, compress the sitemap into .gz archive.
 If the sitemap exceeds the limits (50MB and 50,000 URLs), a sitemap index file is created.

 If you already have a sitemap, you can use the crawler to validate it according to the Standard Sitemap Protocol.

-Try Netpeak with free 14 days free trial, so you can try all the features with no limits at all.
+Try Netpeak during a 14 days free trial, so you can try all the features with no limits at all.

-What’s more, if you use the promo code ‘MILOSZ’ or register using my link you’ll get an extra 10% off.
+What’s more, if you use the promo code ‘milosz10’, you’ll get an extra 10% off.
 And you know what?
 Using such a tool for $13.86/mo is a real steal!

 Netpeak Spider is an excellent SEO tool which has to be in everyone’s toolbox, above all it’s extensive, robust, and doesn’t cost a fortune.
 It’s widely used by professionals all over the world and has tons of positive reviews.

 Don’t waste time and try all the features with your free 14-day trial.